InfiniteXyy/zoov/README.md

 import { defineProvider } from 'zoov';

 const CustomProvider = defineProvider((handle) => {
-  // create a new Module scope for all its children(can be nested) handle(YourModule, {
+  // create a new module scope for all its children(can be nested) handle(yourModule, {
     defaultState: {},
   });
-  handle(AnotherModule, {
+  handle(anotherModule, {
     defaultState: {},
   });
 });

 const App = () => {
-  // if a Module is not handled by any of its parent, then used global scope return (
+  // if a module is not handled by any of its parent, then used global scope return (
     <div>
       <CustomProvider>